mgsosna/mattsosna.com/_posts/computer_science/2021-10-20-Stacks-queues.md

 <img src="{{  site.baseurl  }}/images/computer_science/stacks_queues/snapshot.png">

 ## Conclusions
 In this post, we did a deep dive on two of the most common abstract data types: stacks and queues.
+We covered their wide range of use cases before implementing them in Python and solving some challenging problems ourselves.

 Best,<br>
 Matt